 Since 2012, The Child to Adult Transition Study (CATS) has connected with over 1,000 children and young people each year to gain a better understanding of their experiences as they journey through childhood.

-These children were first recruited at eight when the study’s focus was on their transitions to adolescence.
-Thanks to the continued support of philanthropy, the study is now moving beyond adolescence to focus on the transitions experienced by the participants as they mature into young adults.
+These children were first recruited at eight when the study’s focus was on their transition to adolescence.
+Thanks to the continued support of philanthropy, the study is now moving beyond adolescence to focus on the transition experienced by the participants as they mature into young adults.

 This expansion in research objectives also resulted in a change in names.
 Previously ‘CATS’ was known as the ‘Child to Adolescent Transition Study’, but it now stands for the ‘Child to Adult Transition Study’.